Unified study of two-meson and axion-meson production from semileptonic tau decays within resonance chiral framework: Calculation of the hadronic form factors

 and the scalar form factors are given by

 It is reiterated that the mixing items $v_{ij}\,$ and $y_{ij}$ appearing in above equations are explicitly given in Ref.~\cite{Gao:2024vkw}.
 The values of $L_5$ and $L_8$ entering in $y_{ij}$ will be estimated by the resonance saturation assumption in this work.
-The hadronic current $H_\mu$ of Eq.~\eqref{eq.defhmuphyud} should remain finite as $s \to 0$, which in turn requires the following normalization condition
+The hadronic matrix element $H_\mu$ of Eq.~\eqref{eq.defhmuphyud} should remain finite as $s \to 0$, which in turn requires the following normalization condition

 By carefully expanding the right hand side of the above equation up to the NLO in the $U(3)$ $\delta$ counting scheme, i.e., the simultaneous expansions of momentum, quark mass and $1/N_C$, and combining the results of Ref.~\cite{Gao:2024vkw}, we have explicitly verified that the vector and scalar form factors in Eqs.~\eqref{eq.ffvpieta}-\eqref{eq.SFFpia} indeed satisfy the relations in Eq.~\eqref{normalization}.
 We point out several subtleties about the calculation of scalar form factors.
 For the scalar hadron exchanges in the diagram (b) of Fig.~\ref{fig.feyndiag}, i.e., with the vertices between the unflavored scalar hadrons and the vacuum, we will take the scalar masses $M_S$ and $M_{S'}$ in the chiral and large $N_C$ limits.
 While for the scalar resonance exchanges in the diagram (c) of Fig.~\ref{fig.feyndiag}, we use physical parameters for different intermediate scalar resonances in the propagators, including the masses and finite widths, which are expected to offer a more reliable description of the two-pseudoscalar boson spectra.
+It is noted that there are other more rigorous ways to include the scalar resonances in the form factors~\cite{Zheng:2013dda,VonDetten:2021rax}, while we stick to the Lagrangian method mentioned above, since this latter approach is more flexible to fit the experimental data and is also easier to relate the scalar dynamics in different channels, allowing us to make predictions to the channels yet to be measured.

 Regarding the energy-dependent finite decay widths of the vector resonances appearing in Eq.~\eqref{eq.grhoex}, we follow Ref.~\cite{Gonzalez-Solis:2019iod} to construct their forms.
-The expressions for the three vector resonances $\rho(770)$, $\rho'$ and $\rho''$ are
+The expressions for the three vector resonances $\rho$, $\rho'$ and $\rho''$ are

 with

 where the values of the masses and widths related to the $\rho$-type resonances will be fitted to the $\pi\pi$ vector form factor measured in the $\tau\to\pi\pi\nu_\tau$ process~\cite{Belle:2008xpe}.